BehaviorTree/BehaviorTree.CPP/RoadmapDiscussion.md

 ```

 In other words, requiredNodeParameters, which used to focus only on inputs,
-is substituted for anothe static method that provide both inputs and outputs.
+is substituted by another static method that provides both inputs and outputs.

 ### 2.3.1 from XML attributes to ports in/out/remaping